aneziac/physics_engine/docs/common.rst

      The total time that's passed since the simulation began.
 2. events
      A list of events that have occurred during the simulation.
+3. pause
+    Boolean that determines whether the engine is paused.
+4. uicolor

 3. SCREEN
      The screen itself.
 Main surface to write to.